01 of 07

 04 of 07

-'Purl on' means that the now first stitch on the front needle is stitched next.
+"Purl on" means that the new first stitch on the front needle is stitched next.

 Continue to 5 of 7 below.

 - The yarn needle goes into the stitch as if to purl, and without slipping the stitch off the needle (this explains the "on").